VAST-THE-DOGE/Tiles/README.md

 # Common Bugs

 not opening with a double click.
-To fix, try using to terminal to open the game.
+To fix, try using the terminal to open the game.

 # Feedback and Reporting Bugs